The Different Types of Baby Gates You Could Buy

 Pressure fitted baby gates

-The second one in the types of baby gates is the pressure-mounted gate.
+The second type of baby gates is the pressure-mounted gate.
 Originally, they were made as simple fences that were wedged between two walls or against the door frame to block the way for a baby.
 They did not come with gates and thus you actually had to step over them to get to the other side.

 However, these days, they have been built with gates or doors that can open and close.
 The gate is held up by extended threaded pressure pads to the wall or door jamb which allows them to stay in place.
 Just make sure to be careful of mounting these types of baby gates on hollow walls as they may poke through them and make a hole.